Introduction to Charting Lactation Visits

 If you’re really feeling behind, I don’t recommend trying to solve that by taking an entire day off to catch up on absolutely everything.
-The promise of a whole day might encourage some procrastination, and before you know it it’s lunch time and you’ve only accomplished a small fraction of what you’d hoped.
+The promise of a whole day to catch up on charting lactation visits might encourage some procrastination, and before you know it it’s lunch time and you’ve only accomplished a small fraction of what you’d hoped.
 You might need to do weekly admin blocks in the short term, to get your systems organized, then drop down to biweekly.

 Create paste-able protocols

 Harness the power of copy and paste by writing up your protocols once and for all.
-You don’t need to be rewriting your triple feeding plan from scratch every single time.
+You don’t need to be rewriting your triple feeding plan from scratch every single time when charting lactation visits.
 Write it up like you’re writing it to a client, only remove any names or identifiers, and then put it into storage so you can access it quickly.

 You could keep them all in Notes or Google Keep, or as documents in Google Drive or Dropbox or iCloud.
 Because these are standard templates without any client-specific information, you don’t need to worry about employing privacy protections.

-Those of you who want to take it to the next level can use apps and solutions like PhraseExpress or keyboard shortcuts or text shortcuts on your computer, phone, or tablet.
+Those of you who want to take it to the next level can use apps and solutions like keyboard or text shortcuts on your computer, phone, or tablet.

 Use your voice, not your fingers

-Consider using voice memos to chart parts of your visit that involve a lot of narrative.
+Consider using voice memos to when charting lactation visits that involve a lot of narrative.
 Google Keep, a G-Suite service, allows you to record voice memos in the form of notes.
 It’s covered under G-Suite’s Business Associates Agreement, meaning it can be used in a HIPAA-compliant way.
 You can make a note with the client’s name or record number, and record narrative there.
 In the chart, you’d just add “see file in Keep for narrative.”